 CD AUX (Auxiliary): Press to play a CD when listening to the radio.
 CD displays when a CD is in the player.
 If your system has a remote playback device, pressing this button a second time allows the remote device to play.

-△ (Eject): Press to eject a CD from the Single CD Radio and the Six-Disc CD Radio.
+▲ (Eject): Press to eject a CD from the CD Radio.